tviuff/pymesh/README.md

-# PYGDF geometry package overview
+# PYMESH geometry package overview

-The `pygdf` package handles basic geometry and facilitates the creation of 3-dimensional surface panels.
+The `pymesh` package handles basic geometry and facilitates the creation of 3-dimensional surface panels.
 These surface panels are converted into a low-order geometric data file for import and use in [WAMIT](https://www.wamit.com/).

 > *Sections on installation coming soon.*